 That way both the kids can recharge their electronics at the same time.
 God forbid we are on a delayed flight/stuck in traffic and they don’t have electronics to distract them.

 Best Travel Games

 We always take the Usborne Animal Doodle Cards.
-They are erasable and are perfect for the plane, downtime at restaurants or for a quiet activity at the hotel.
-The best part is that all my kids (ages 2-10) enjoy them, says Jessica, a mom of 5 and an avid traveller from Bring The Kids.
+They are erasable and are perfect for the plane, downtime at restaurants, or for a quiet activity at the hotel.
+The best part is that all my kids (ages 2-10) enjoy them, says Jessica, a mom of 5, and an avid traveler from Bring The Kids.